×

 Example of Risk Control

-To grasp the concept of risk control, let’s consider a hypothetical example of a legal firm aiming to mitigate the risk of data breaches.
-In this scenario, the organization is concerned about unauthorized access to sensitive customer data, which could result in financial losses, legal repercussions, and damage to its reputation.
+To grasp the concept of risk control, let us consider a hypothetical example of a legal firm aiming to mitigate the risk of data breaches.

 Difference Between Risk Control and Risk Management